Stobs Military Camp: WW1 life at Camp

 The Stobsiade amongst other things had a puzzle corner and advertisements for services within the camp.
 This was a censored paper but the proceeds went to buy tools for the workshops, books for the camp library and other projects around the camp.
 The prisoners manufactured their own artwork which they were allowed to sell in Hawick.
 Some of the soldiers at the camp kept gardens Private Valentine writes to the Scotsman of 29 January 1916 saying “I have a primrose plant in my garden here….27th of December last, and is still blossoming merrily.”
 Overall it seems that the prisoners were fairly cheerful despite being interned.

 Inevitably some of the prisoners died, from wounds, disease or by their own hand, and the authorities allowed them to construct their own cemetery on land outside the camp.
 In total 46 prisoners and civilians were buried at Stobs, and the first prisoner of war who died at Stobs is buried in Wilton Cemetery.

-Though prisoner enjoyed many freedoms their letters were all censored.
+Though prisoners enjoyed many freedoms their letters were all censored.
 It was the responsibility of the Interpreters to check all mail coming in and going out including parcels.
 A majority of the letters were to or from home but on one occasion there is a postcard sent from brother to brother within the camp.
 A prisoner remarked “sometimes a letter comes flying over the barbed wire.
 From Germany or from the English home.
 It does not say what we actually want to know.
 Of course not.”

 The poet Marion Angus worked at Stobs during the war.
 Her poem "Penchrise", first published in her collection The Tinker's Road and Other Verses (1924), was inspired by the moorland landscape around the camp.

 After the prisoners left in late 1919 after the First World War it was locals who tended to the graveyard.
 Mrs Borthwick, a local, remembers a man coming to visit his son's grave every year until his own death.
 In the 1960s the German War Grave Commission had the bodies removed to the German Cemetery at Cannock Chase, Staffordshire.